theresamclaird/coderetreat-react-ts/tdd-cycle.md

    Start by writing a test that describes the behavior you want but doesn’t yet exist.
 This confirms your test setup works and provides a clear goal for the next step.

 2. **Make the Test Pass (Green):**
    Write just enough code to make the test pass.
-Avoid anticipating future requirements — focus only on satisfying the immediate behavior.
+Avoid anticipating future requirements; focus only on satisfying the immediate behavior.

 3. **Refactor (Improve the Design):**
    Once the test passes, clean up your code.
 Simplify logic, eliminate duplication, and improve readability without changing behavior.
 Your test suite now acts as a safety net, allowing you to refactor confidently.

-> **Tip:** Keep each cycle short — ideally just a few minutes.
+> **Tip:** Keep each cycle short - ideally just a few minutes.
 During coderetreats, notice how frequent cycles help keep your code clear and prevent “big bang” changes.

 ---